microsoft/pyright/docs/mypy-comparison.md

 import collections.abc
 collections.deque() # Pyright produces an error here because the `collections` module wasn't explicitly imported
 ```

+## Ellipsis in Function Body

+If Pyright encounters a function body whose implementation is `...`, it does not enforce the return type annotation.
+The `...` semantically means “this is a code placeholder” — a convention established in type stubs, protocol definitions, and elsewhere.

+Mypy treats `...` function bodies as though they are executable and enforces the return type annotation.
+This was a recent change in mypy — made long after Pyright established a different behavior.
+Prior to mypy’s recent change, it did not enforce return types for function bodies consisting of either `...` or `pass`.
+Now it enforces both.

 ## Circular References